yurirodnov/algorithms-and-data-structures/README.md

-My conspect about algorithms and data structures
+My abstract about algorithms and data structures